Deciphering the coalescence behavior of Coulomb-Schr\"odinger atomic wave functions from an operator product expansion: Non-relativistic Effective Field Theory for Atoms

-{ \it Non-relativistic Effective Field Theory for Atoms.} An atom is characterized by the following well-separated scales: $mv^2\ll mv\ll m \ll M_N$, with $v\sim \alpha\ll 1$ designating the typical velocity of electrons.
+An atom is characterized by the following well-separated scales: $mv^2\ll mv\ll m \ll M_N$, with $v\sim \alpha\ll 1$ designating the typical velocity of electrons.
 All aspects of atomic physics can be adequately described by the following effective lagrangian:

 where \bseq \eseq where $\psi$ is the Pauli spinor field that annihilates an electron, $N$ is the Dirac spinor field that annihilates a heavy nucleus at rest. $D_\mu=\partial_\mu-ieA_\mu$ acts on electron field, $D_\mu=\partial_\mu+iZeA_\mu$ acts on nucleus field.
 The nonrelativistic electron field is described by NRQED~\cite{Caswell:1985ui}, whereas the nucleus, whose role is solely providing a static electric source, is treated in the {\it heavy nucleus effective theory} (HNET), in a fashion analogous to the heavy quark effective theory (HQET)~\cite{Eichten:1989zv,Georgi:1990um}.
-Here the nucleus is approximated by an infinitely heavy, structureless point charge, and we do not concern about the immaterial effect due to the magnetic moment of nucleus.
+Here the nucleus is approximated by an infinitely heavy, structureless point charge, and we do not concern ourselves about the immaterial effect due to the magnetic moment of the nucleus.
 Note \eqref{Lag:atom:full} only retains those operators at lowest order in $v$ and $1/M_N$.

 Eq.~\eqref{Lag:atom:full} is manifestly gauge invariant.
-However, a common practice to tackle nonrelativistic charged system is to impose the Coulomb gauge ${\bf\nabla}\cdot {\mathbf A}=0$, where the instantaneous Coulomb photon can be cleanly separated from the dynamic transverse photons.
+However, a common practice to tackle the nonrelativistic charged system is to impose the Coulomb gauge ${\bf\nabla}\cdot {\mathbf A}=0$, where the instantaneous Coulomb photon can be cleanly separated from the dynamic transverse photons.
 Since the $\bf A$ is suppressed with respect to $A^0$ in NRQED power counting, it is a controlled approximation to drop all occurrences of $\bf A$, Eq.~\eqref{Lag:atom:full} then essentially reduces into the following nonrelativistic Schr\"odinger field theory: